leancodepl/corelibrary/docs/guides/01_creating_an_aggregate.md

 ## Adding logic

-So far, only the structure of objects has been defined but business domain objects usually has some set of behaviors which they can perform.
+So far, only the structure of objects has been defined but business domain objects usually has some set of behaviors which they can execute.
 In this section we will see how a logic can be added to the aggregates.

 Let's start with a simple example of adding a few methods to the `Task` class: